 I can’t help but be touched by a Filipino teenager who came to Food Haven and bought a whole Ube cake.

-Ube or purple yam is popular dessert ingredient in the Philippines.
-It’s even a staple food for some Filipinos.
+Ube, or purple yams, are a popular dessert ingredient in the Philippines and are even a staple food for some Filipinos.

 For most Filipinos living in New Zealand, having Ube Cake is a special treat.

-There’s no doubt that the son’s mother will be overjoyed this Mother’s Day for her son’s thoughtfulness.
+There is no doubt that the mother will be thrilled this Mother’s Day by her son’s thoughtfulness.

-I’m very sure that each and every one of us has his or her own way of remembering and appreciating our mothers.
+Each of us has a unique way of remembering and appreciating our mothers.

 Happy Mother’s Day to all!